t0mg/playwrite-dock/dock/README.md

 ### 2. Teensy

 The bottom tray is designed to host the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) development board.
 It's a snug fit, insert the USB connector into the hole first, then press the Teensy down into the tray.
-Access the SD card slot was preservedd, even though this project doesn't use it.
+Access the SD card slot was preserved, even though this project doesn't use it.
 You'll need to solder a 4 pin header connector to the USB host port prior to installing the Teensy.

 ### 3. USB hub